thunderbird/webext-docs/messageDisplayAction.rst

          :name: [``imageData``]
          :type: (:ref:`messageDisplayAction.ImageDataType` or :ref:`messageDisplayAction.ImageDataDictionary`)

-         The image data for one or more icons for the composeAction.
+         The image data for one or more icons for the composeAction button.

       .. api-member::
          :name: [``path``]
          :type: (:ref:`messageDisplayAction.IconPath`)

-         The paths to one or more icons for the messageDisplayAction.
+         The paths to one or more icons for the messageDisplayAction button.

       .. api-member::